 - All spraying activities are weather dependent related to precipitation and wind speed.

 - All spraying has an approximate start time of 8:30 p.m. or local sunset.

-- In the event of inclement weather (high winds or precipitation) individual routes will be rescheduled on the following business day.
+- In the event of inclement weather (high winds or precipitation) individual routes will be rescheduled.

 - Please be aware that nuisance biting activity is increasing and the Hamilton County Health Department only utilizes truck mounted ULV spraying in areas of known positive West Nile Virus activity.